How to exercise Git-backed OBS on build.opensuse.org

 </package>

 The <scmsync> tag specifies the remote location.
 A branch may be specified using the URI fragment syntax, e.g. the “master” branch is referenced here.
-It is conceivable an arbitrary Git ref may be specified.
+It is conceivable that an arbitrary Git ref may be specified.

 As soon as the scmsync tag is added, the package is watched by obs_scm_bridge.
 Commit synchronization runs asynchronously in the background.
 Whenever obs_scm_bridge detects a change in the Git repository, a new OBSSCM commit is created from the files in the referenced Git revision.
 The Git history in its own right is not transferred; for example, Git force pushes simply result in a new OBSSCM commit on-top.
 (Hypothesis: it makes a --depth=1 shallow Git clone, and uses that.)